vsrinivas/fuchsia/the-book/archive_format.md

 # Fuchsia Archive Format

-An archive is a sequence of chunks:
+An archive is a sequence of bytes, divided into chunks:

  * The first chunk is the index chunk, which describes where other chunks are located in the archive.